Fitbit recalling 1 million smartwatches due to burn hazard

-(WXYZ) — Fitbit has issued a recall for about 1 million Ionic Smartwatches due to a burn hazard, the U.S. Consumer Product Safety Commission (CPSC) said on Wednesday.
+(WXYZ) — Fitbit is recalling about 1 million Ionic Smartwatches due to a burn hazard, the U.S. Consumer Product Safety Commission said on Wednesday.

-In its notice, the CPSC said there had been at least 115 reports of the watch overheating and 78 reported cases of burn injuries.
-Two of those reports included cases of third-degree burns, and four reports included cases of second-degree burns.

-According to the CPSC, four different Fitbit models are covered under the recall.
-The colorways of the recalled watches include "slate blue and burnt orange," "charcoal and smoke gray," "blue gray and silver gray" and a special addition with Adidas in "ink blue and silvery gray."
+According to the CPSC, there are four different models that are recalled.
+The watches were sold in slate blue/burnt orange, charcoal/smoke gray, blue gray/silver gray and a special addition with Adidas in ink blue/silvery gray.

-Listed below are the model numbers covered in the recall, all of which begin with "FB503."
-Customers can find the full model number on the back of the device near where the band attaches to the watch.
+The following models and colors are included in this recall.
+For the Ionic device, the model number (FB503) is on the back of the device near where the band attaches.
+Fitbit is printed on the front of the Ionic Smartwatch.

 |Model